A touch of sci-fi . . .

 He took another spoonful from the tin, examined it in the low light, and ate it.
 Rations weren’t ever inspiring, but today they were especially dreary.
 Sure, they contain all the goodness of a real meal, nutrients and such, but there’s just no soul, he decided.

 Ping.
 An alarm lit up on his console, startling him.
-He looked over and saw an amber coloured button that read Ext.
-Hatch Fail.
+He looked over and saw an amber colored button that read EXT.
+HATCH FAIL.
 Oh, lovely, he thought, groaning.
 How many times am I going to have to fix that damn thing?

 Handy, he was.
 But his primary concern was to keep a lookout for pirates and wannabes that had been giving the mining company a lot to worry about in the past few years.
 While he manned the station’s sensor array, logging anomalies and reporting significant blips and such, his five cohorts were out on patrol in the larger of the station’s two shuttles, aptly named Sentry.
 It had been pretty quiet for most of this past week, so it gave him ample time to put on his tech hat and delve into some of the station’s underbelly.